 - He Knows Too Much: Refa apparently started this witchhunt when Urza uncovered information he wanted kept hidden.

 - Honor Before Reason: Everything surrounding the duel.

-- Nom de Guerre: In his younger days, Londo's fighting name was "Paso Liate", which means "Fights Like A Madman".
-His friend Urza Jaddo once went by "Scal Tura", which means "The Silent Beast".
+- Nom de Guerre: In his younger days, Londo's fighting name was "Paso Leati", which means "Fights Like A Madman".
+His friend Urza Jaddo once went by "Skal Tura", which means "The Silent Beast".

 - Schmuck Bait: Sheridan always has to check out strange places that people think are haunted or cursed.

-- Something Only They Would Say: Londo realizes a seeming assassin is actually his old friend Urza Jaddo when he calls him "Passo Liati."
+- Something Only They Would Say: Londo realizes a seeming assassin is actually his old friend Urza Jaddo when he calls him "Paso Leati."

 - Thanatos Gambit: After the duel Londo realizes that Urza had him outmatched and let him win.
 According to Centauri law, the winner of a duel must take responsibility for the welfare of his opponent's family and estate.
 Urza's house and family, which would have been forfeit if subjected to Lord Refa's machinations, is now under the protection of House Mollari.

 - This Is Gonna Suck: When Sheridan reveals he's going to Sector 14, Ivanova, in C&C, sounds worried, while Garibaldi, following Sheridan in another Starfury, just says, "Lucky me."

 - Throwing Down the Gauntlet: Urza Jaddo's challenge to Londo, by stabbing a coutari into the table and announcing his intentions in no uncertain terms.
 Londo willingly accepts the challenge, withdrawing the sword as he does so.

 - Urban Legends: Grey Sector, where all sorts of strange things are known to happen, and which draws Sheridan like a moth to a flame.